sesquideus/asmodeus/README.md

     > ./asmodeus-multifit <dataset> <other-dataset> <multifit-config-file>

 The program outputs the optimal values of parameters.
-Currently this is not implemented!
+Currently this is not implemented, but older versions supported this in a limited way.

 # Thanks
 I would like to thank Juraj Tóth as the advisor of my master thesis, which required this program to be written,